 - Comments on the Draft Report

-The Research Integrity Officer will provide the respondent with a copy of the draft investigation report, and concurrently, a copy of, or supervised access to, the evidence on which the report is based and notify the respondent that any comments must be submitted within 30 days of the date on which he/she received the draft report..
+The Research Integrity Officer will provide the respondent with a copy of the draft investigation report, and concurrently, a copy of, or supervised access to, the evidence on which the report is based and notify the respondent that any comments must be submitted within 14 days of the date on which he/she received the draft report.
+If the respondent needs more time, the respondent may request an extension of time, which shall be granted whenever practicable.
 The respondent's comments will be attached to the final report and are considered in the final investigation report.

 The Research Integrity Officer will provide the complainant; if he or she is identifiable, with those portions of the draft investigation report that address the complainant's role and opinions in the investigation.
 The report may be modified, as appropriate, based on the complainant's comments.

 The draft investigation report will be transmitted to the Office of General Counsel for a review of its legal sufficiency.
 Comments should be incorporated into the report as appropriate.

 In distributing the draft report, or portions thereof, to the respondent and complainant, the Research Integrity Officer will inform the recipient of the confidentiality under which the draft report is made available and may establish reasonable conditions to ensure such confidentiality.
 For example, the Research Integrity Officer may request the recipient to sign a confidentiality statement or to come to his or her office to review the report.